-This problem has its roots in archeology [Robinson, 1951] and also has direct applications in e.g. envelope reduction algorithms for sparse linear algebra [Barnard et al., 1995], in identifying interval graphs for scheduling [Fulkerson and Gross, 1965], or in shotgun DNA sequencing where a single strand of genetic material is reconstructed from many cloned shorter reads (i.e. small, fully sequenced sections of DNA) [Garriga et al., 2011; Meidanis et al., 1998].
-With shotgun gene sequencing applications in mind, many references focused on the consecutive ones problem (C1P) which seeks to permute the rows of a binary matrix so that all the ones in each column are contiguous.
-In particular, Fulkerson and Gross [1965] studied further connections to interval graphs and Kendall [1971] crucially showed that a solution to C1P can be obtained by solving the seriation problem on the squared data matrix.
-We refer the reader to [Ding and He, 2004; Vuokko, 2010; Liiv, 2010] for a much more complete survey of applications.
+sequenced sections of DNA) [18, 31].
+With shotgun gene sequencing applications in mind, many references focused on the consecutive ones property (C1P) problem, which seeks to permute the rows of a binary matrix so that all the ones in each column are contiguous.
+In particular, [17] studied further connections to interval graphs and [24] crucially showed that a solution to the C1P problem can be obtained by solving the seriation problem on the squared data matrix.
+We refer the reader to [10, 44, 28] for a much more complete survey of applications.

-On the algorithmic front, the seriation problem was shown to be NP-complete by George and Pothen [1997].
-Archeological examples are usually small scale and earlier references such as [Robinson, 1951] used greedy techniques to reorder matrices.
-Similar techniques were, and are still used to reorder genetic data sets.
-More general ordering problems were studied extensively in operations research, mostly in connection with the quadratic assignment problem (QAP), for which several convex relaxations were derived in e.g. [Lawler, 1963; Zhao et al., 1998].
-Since a matrix is a permutation matrix if and only if it is both orthogonal and doubly stochastic, much work also focused on producing semidefinite relaxations to orthogonality constraints [Nemirovski, 2007; So, 2011].
-These programs are convex hence tractable but the relaxations are usually very large and scale poorly.
-More recently however, Atkins et al. [1998] produced a spectral algorithm that exactly solves the seriation problem in a noiseless setting.
-They show that for similarity matrices computed from serial variables (for which a total order exists), the ordering of the second eigenvector
+On the algorithmic front, the seriation problem was shown to be NP-complete in [19].
+Archeological examples are usually small scale, and earlier references such as [38] used greedy techniques to reorder matrices.
+Similar techniques were and are still used to reorder genetic data sets.
+More general ordering problems were studied extensively in operations research, mostly in connection with the quadratic assignment problem (QAP), for which several convex relaxations were derived in, e.g., [27, 46].
+Since a matrix is a permutation matrix iff it is both orthogonal and doubly stochastic, much work also focused on producing semidefinite relaxations to orthogonality constraints [32, 42].
+These programs are convex and can be solved using conic programming solvers, but the relaxations are usually very large and scale poorly.
+More recently, however, a spectral algorithm that exactly solves the seriation problem in a noiseless setting was produced in [2].
+They show that for similarity matrices computed from serial variables (for which a total order exists) the ordering of the second eigenvector of the Laplacian (a.k.a. the Fiedler vector) matches that of the variables, in results that are closely connected to those obtained on the interlacing of eigenvectors for Sturm-Liouville operators.
+A lot of work has focused on the minimum linear arrangement problem or 1-SUM, with the authors of [12, 13, 6] and [37, 14, 7] producing semidefinite relaxations with nearly dimension independent approximation ratios.
+While these relaxations form semidefinite programs that have an exponential number of constraints, they admit a polynomial-time separation oracle and can be solved using the ellipsoid method.
+The latter algorithm being extremely slow, these programs have very little practical impact.
+Finally, seriation is also directly related to the manifold learning problem [45], which seeks to reconstruct a low dimensional manifold based on local metric information.
+Seriation can be seen as a particular instance of that problem, where the manifold is unidimensional but the similarity information is not metric.